 Your best piece of travel advice?

-Offline maps for north African souks!
-If you have ever tried to navigate a Moroccan or Egyptian souk (especially at night), you will be familiar with the fact that using 4G will send you ricocheting all over your phone maps.
+Offline maps for north African souqs!
+If you have ever tried to navigate a Moroccan or Egyptian souq (especially at night), you will be familiar with the fact that using 4G will send you ricocheting all over your phone maps.
 After attempting three times to locate a bakery that was supposedly round the corner from my hostel in Tangier, a friendly American traveler suggested a fantastic app called Maps.me.
 It lets you download 11 free offline maps a year (for regions or cities) and has been a lifesaver for travel in North Africa.